Fedict/dcattools/PITCHME.md

 ## In a nutshell

-- Scrapers
+- Scrapers, harvesting metadata from portals
-- Enhancers |
+- Enhancers, cleaning and transforming metadata |
-- Update tool |
+- Upload tool, sends the metadata to Drupal |
-- Drupal website |
+- Drupal website data.gov.be |
-- Linked Data Fragments API server |

 ---

+## Why not CKAN ?

+- We already have 100+ Drupal websites

+---

-## Why not...
+## Why not reuse the EU ODP ?

-- CKAN
-- Reuse the EU data portal
+- The code of the EU ODP wasn't available yet
+-

+The data is sent to the ODP anyway

 ---